netascode/terraform-aci-nac-aci/docs/terraform/quick_start.md

 A sample repository using [Drone](https://drone.io/) as a CI/CD platform can be found [here](https://wwwin-github.cisco.com/netascode/terraform-aac).

-There are two options to run Terraform locally, either using the [ready-to-use container image](#ready-to-use-container) or install Terraform and python requirements [locally](#local-installation).
+There are two options to run Terraform locally, either using the [ready-to-use container image](#ready-to-use-container) or install Terraform and Python requirements [locally](#local-installation).

 ## Ready-to-use Container